-A newer bariatric surgery option called the 'sleeve gastrectomy' changes the shape of the stomach and reduces the size of the stomach by removing part of the stomach without re-routing the intestines.
-The stomach is divided into two sections.
+Sleeve gastrectomy is weight-loss surgery that changes the shape of the stomach and reduces the size of the stomach by removing part of the stomach without re-routing the intestines.
+In sleeve gastrecomy, the stomach is divided into 2 sections.
 The larger section is permanently removed.
-The smaller section is long and narrow, and resembles a 'sleeve'.
+The smaller section is long and narrow, and resembles a sleeve.

 See more information about sleeve gastrectomy surgery (American Society for Metabolic and Bariatric Surgery).